edgexfoundry/edgex-go/README.md

 Now that you have EdgeX up and running, you can follow our [API Walkthrough](https://docs.edgexfoundry.org/Ch-Walkthrough.html) to learn how the different services work together to connect IoT devices to cloud services.

+# Running EdgeX with security components

+Starting with the Fuji release, EdgeX includes enhanced security features that are enabled by default.
+There are 3 major components that are responsible for security
+features:

+- Security-secrets-setup
+- Security-secretstore-setup
+- Security-proxy-setup

+When security features are enabled, additional steps are required to access the resources of EdgeX.

+1. The user needs to create an access token and associate every REST request with the access token.
+2. The exported external ports (such as 48080, 48081 etc.) will be inaccessible for security purposes.
+Instead, all REST requests need to go through the proxy.
+The proxy will redirect the request to the individual microservices on behalf of the user.

+Sample steps to create an access token and use the token to access EdgeX resources can be found here: [Security Components](SECURITY.md)

 # Other installation and deployment options

 ## Snap Package